 Positive funding response from donors also came for adaptation to climate change impacts, more agricultural development, widening of social security umbrella, and for schemes to involve more women in the mainstream economic activities, he informed.

 “It’s a passion for us and you to advance the government’s development agenda.
-We stand ready to support those efforts of Vision 2021,” commented head of mission of USAID Bangladesh and Co-chair of the Local Consultative Group Janina Jaruzelski.

 She said it is an “ambitious agenda,” but it is achievable, if the development requirements are fulfilled.

 Replying to a question about ADB’s intention to finance for developing economic corridors, the ERD Secretary said ADB is keen on financing regional connectivity projects involving Bangladesh, India, Nepal and Bhutan; not for those confined to India-Bangladesh corridor only.